Geoc2022/Geoc2022.github.io/content/experiments/mnist.md

   <!-- Import the main script file -->
   <script src="script.js" type="module"></script>

-  <p>Here is a simple TensorFlow.js example that loads the MNIST dataset, trains a model, and allows you to draw digits to see how well the model predicts them.</p>
+  Here is a simple TensorFlow.js example that loads the MNIST dataset, trains a model, and allows you to draw digits to see how well the model predicts them.
+Once the model is trained, you can draw a digit in the box below and it will predict what digit you drew.
+The model is trained on the MNIST dataset, which consists of 28x28 pixel grayscale images of handwritten digits (0-9).

+  *Also, once the model is trained, feel free to hide the sidebar (top right) to get a better view of the canvas.*

   <div id="mnist-examples"><h3>Loading...</h3></div>
   <div id="model-summary"><h3>Loading...</h3></div>